-I’ve been procrastinating on this post for the longest time now simply because of the sheer number of places we’ve visited (and the accompanying photos that follows).
+I’ve been procrastinating on this post for the longest time now simply because of the sheer number of places we’ve visited in London (and the accompanying photos that follows).

 This was WL’s first stop from Singapore.
 After 2.5 months, we’re finally reunited!